That is just a comprehension problem.

 "These guys," he explained, "were all Jewish."

-Meaning the first generation of theorists from the Frankfurt School.
+With "these guys" meaning the first generation of theorists from the Frankfurt School.
 One of them was Karl August Wittfogel, German name, German ancestors, and yes, a Marxist.
 Early on.
-But when he came to America – to "spread his influence in the culture industry"? – he even turned fierce anti-communist.
+But when he came to America – to "spread his influence in the culture industry"? — he even turned fierce anti-communist.
 Claiming that he was a "Jewish" is not even wrong.
 It's pure paranoia.

-And in a quite direct line, in America, that has a very nice explanation for everything, even Hitler:
+And in a quite direct line, in America, that has a very nice explanation 'for everything', even Hitler:

 But the agitator's preferred method of establishing the connection between capitalism and communism is by suggesting that "atheistic Communism" was "originally spawned in Jewish capitalism and Jewish intellectualism."
-The most striking formulation of this theory traces all
+The most striking formulation of this theory traces all modernisms back to a common Jewish ancestor:

 One must remove the causes to get rid of recurring effects … we are concerned with liquidating the causes which created the concept of Hitlerism in the minds of men.
 These causes run back from Stalin to Lenin; from Lenin to Marx; from Marx to the Rothschilds; from the Rothschilds to the Bank of England; from the Bank of England to the pack of usurers who transubstantiated a vice into a virtue in the sixteenth century…

-Quote: Coughlin, Social Justice, Dec.2, 1941, p.4., quoted from: Leo Lowenthal & Norbert Guterman: "Prophets of Deceit.
+— Quote: Coughlin, Social Justice, Dec.2, 1941, p4, quoted from: — Leo Lowenthal & Norbert Guterman: "Prophets of Deceit.
 A Study of the Techniques of the American Agitator", Harper: New York, 1970, p44.

 What proponents of "cultural marxism" see is something like this: